How do we perform Linear Regression Model in Excel?

 Result Interpretation:

-• Multiple R stands for multiple correlations.
+- Multiple R stands for multiple correlations.
 Now in Pearson correlation, we are looking at the correlation of two variables at a time.
-Here the correlation is in Y and all the X’s together.
-X’s are Independent Variables in Step 3.
+Here the correlation is in Y and all the Xβs together.
+Xβs are Independent Variables in Step 3.
 The higher the Multiple R value better is the model.
 This is one of the strengths of the model.

-• Observations are the number of observations taken part in the regression model.
+- Observations are the number of observations taken part in the regression model.

-• In layman’s understanding, the concept of R Square is the total information that is present in Y, a portion of it is captured by the model and the rest is the error.
+- In laymanβs understanding, the concept of R Square is the total information that is present in Y, a portion of it is captured by the model and the rest is the error.
 R Square is what percentage of the total information in Y is captured by the model.

-• In the ANOVA table (which gives an idea about the level of variability within our regression model) from the summary output, the only interesting variable that we can look into is Significance F (P- value).
+The higher the value of R Square, the better is the model.
+Here R Square=0.288 means that 28.8% of the information or variance of Y is captured by the model. - In the ANOVA table (which gives an idea about the level of variability within our regression model) from the summary output, the only interesting variable that we can look into is Significance F (P- value).
 To determine whether the difference between groups means is statistically significant or not, examine the p-value corresponding to the F-statistic.

-• The df (degrees of freedom) regression is the number of independent variables in our regression model.
+- The df (degrees of freedom) regression is the number of independent variables in our regression model.
 Here df regression is 11, because 12 independent variables, including intercept (or constant, implying that the expected mean value of Y when all X=0) we have selected for model building. df residual is the total number of observations (rows) in the dataset subtracted from the number of estimated variables.
 Here it is 157- 12=145. df residual is the sum of df regression and df residual.

-• The SS stands for Sum Square.
+- The SS stands for Sum Square.
 SS regression is basically the total variation of the dependent variable explained by our regression model.
 It is the sum of the squared differences between the predicted value and the mean of all data points.

-• Also we can calculate R Square from SS Regression,
+- Also we can calculate R Square from SS Regression,

-• The MS stands for Mean Square.
+- The MS stands for Mean Square.
 It is calculated by the sum of squares divided by df (degrees of freedom).

-• The F-Value is used to test the hypothesis.
+- The F-Value is used to test the hypothesis.

 We can get the p-value from the F-Distribution.
 The high value of F indicates higher value of mean square of regression means higher value of SS, more information captured by the regression model.

-• t-stat is basically the coefficient divided by the standard error.
+- t-stat is basically the coefficient divided by the standard error.
 This t-stat follows t-distribution therefore we calculate the p-value.

-• The Lower 95% and Higher 95% give the confidence interval.
+- The Lower 95% and Higher 95% give the confidence interval.
 This is the interval estimate of Ξ².
 The coefficient is the point estimate of Ξ².
 Out of all the models, if we built 100 on 100 different data, 95% of those models have their Ξ² in between Lower 95% and Higher 95%.

-Here Intercept coefficient=𝛽0, year resale value coefficient= 𝛽1, Price in thousands coefficient= 𝛽2, Engine size coefficient=𝛽3 and so on.
+Here Intercept coefficient=π½0, year resale value coefficient= π½1, Price in thousands coefficient= π½2, Engine size coefficient=π½3 and so on.

 So, our regression equation would be: